Complete Guide

 Minimum Down Payment (10%)

-Higher EMI and total interest but a lower initial cost. may call for a higher interest rate or more security.
+Higher EMI rate and total interest and a lesser initial cost. can require a higher interest rate or increased security.

 Standard Down Payment (20%)